Allen DWI Attorneys

 - Frequently appear in court to report on the status of their treatment

-By requiring a conviction, the program succeeds in holding offenders accountable for their behavior, while at the same time addressing the root cause of their crime – their alcohol addiction – and teaching skills for staying sober, which will ultimately save lives.
+The program aims to hold offenders accountable for their behavior by requiring a conviction.
+At the same time, it seeks to address the root cause of the crime – alcohol addiction.
+It also teaches participants practical skills for staying sober, which can ultimately save lives.